 Those proficient on both bass and standard guitar will be in a wonderful position work the Bass VI to its full potential.
 As one player can easily work in distinct bass lines, chords, and melodies.

 Now, at this point, you might be thinking, "Wow, the Bass VI is half bass and half guitar!"
 This is not the case.
 To be more accurate, the real breakdown is more like two thirds bass and one third baritone.
 Getting the full potential out of this instrument requires you to be conscious of this breakdown.

 Reason Five: Variations to fit your budget (and your patience).

 Sadly, the Pawn Shop Bass VI is no longer in production.
-Used models have slowly increased in price and getting your hands on either requires some methodical searching of Amazon.com, of Guitar Center's used pages, and of local mom and pop shops.
+Used models have slowly increased in price and getting your hands on either requires some methodical searching of Amazon.com and of local mom and pop shops.

 If you don't want to hunt for Bass VI or pay $650, you can check out the Squire Vintage Modified Bass VI (list price, $450).
 The Squire version features a basswood body instead of alder, three single coils, and a series of on-off switches instead of a five-way pickup selector.

 If the mention of "squire" makes you wince, you should know that the vintage modified series are produced to higher standards than the "Affinity" line of Squires you can find for $69.99 online.
 The vintage modified series is geared towards the budget-conscious musician (which, if we are honest, is or should be most of us).
 If you are looking for niche tones at a price that will leave you with some walking around cash, check out the Squire Vintage Modified Bass VI.